OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/external-worker.md

 description: Configure the external worker used to run deployment actions and scripts on the Octopus Server
 ---

 Use the external-worker command to configure an [external worker](/docs/administration/workers#external-worker).
+Available in `2018.2.0` and later.

 **external-worker options**